Navapon/React-Redux-Todolist/README.md

 Clone this github copy it!!

-What is required!!
+What is required

     1. node.js (npm) if you don't have it this link >> https://nodejs.org/en/download/
     2. git (In case you need command !! if don't just download repo on you local) if you don't have it this link >> https://git-scm.com/downloads

 Now you are Ready to Test this App